warroyo/tkg-vgpu/README.md

 # VGPU with TKGm

-This doc outlines a process for using NVIDIA vGPU capabilties with TKGm(TKG w/standalone management cluster). **This process is not officially supported by VMware**.
+This doc outlines a process for using NVIDIA vGPU capabilties with TKGm(TKG w/standalone management cluster).
 There are two ways of using VGPU capabilties, multi instance and time slicing.
 This doc will cover both.

 ## Install ESX Drivers for NVAIE